In This Article

 Step 3: Configure Webhook Triggers

 Set up Encompass webhooks for loan milestone events.
 Each webhook fires when a specific event occurs: loan created, milestone updated, document uploaded, loan closed.
-Your middleware receives these events and initiates the sync to Salesforce.
+The middleware receives these events and initiates the sync to Salesforce.
+Webhook retry behavior matters.
+The middleware must handle transient failures and produce a usable error log when a sync genuinely fails.

 Step 6: Train and Launch